jbprek/CCKAD/notes/06-avro-schema-registry-notes.md

 ## Schema Evolution
 ### Evolution types
 1. **Backward** : a backward compatible change. **new schema can read old data**.
 2. **Forward** :  a forward compatible change. **old schema can read new data**.
 3. **Full** : when is backward and forward at the same time
 4. **Breaking** : when none of those

 ### Backward evolution
 - Delete Fields - New schema ignores unknown fields from old data
 - Add optional fields  - New fields are relevant to the new schema
-### Forward
+### Forward evolution
 - Delete optional fields - Old schema
-- Add fields
+- Add fields - Avro will ignore unknown fields
-### Full
+### Full evolution
-- Delete optional fields
+- Delete optional fields (with defaults)
-- Add optional fields
+- Add optional fields (with defaults)

 ### Breaking changes
 - Adding removing elements from Enum
 - Changing the type of the field (i.e. string to int)
 - Renaming a field

 ### REMEMBER
 - AVRO can deserialize a record when a field is missing without error
-- Backward delete optional, add
+- Backward - New Schema reads old data - delete optional, add
-- Forward  delete, add optional
+- Forward  - Old Schema reads new data- delete, add optional
-- Full delete optional, add optional
+- Full - Both Back and For - delete optional, add optional

 ### Rules to avoid breaking changes
 1. Make your primary key required